Panagiotis-Artemiou/me700_Assignment_1/README.md

-# me700
+# ME700
-Course assignments repository
+This repository includes assignments and work done for the ME700 class at BU, spring semester 2025.